se-for-sci/se-for-sci.github.io/content/week14_agents/setup.md

   - `/init`: Set up or update the `AGENTS.md` file (equivalent)
   - `/restore` (or `/sessions`): open up a previous session
   - `/review`: Review a PR and/or other diff (depends on the harness)
+  - `/diff`: See what changed (or just open a new terminal tab and use `git diff`)
+  - `/plan` (or sometimes this is a key to toggle on/off): Prepare a plan before editing
+  - Direct access to skills, including `/skills`
 - `@` to load files into context (just mentioning them works too, but it's up to the model to load all or parts)